IEver3st/Sentry/README.md

 bun run build        # type-check + Vite build
 ```

+## Updates

+Automatic updates are disabled.
+Sentry is feature complete and is not planned
+to receive further releases, so the in-app updater will not deliver new
+versions.
+If you need to reinstall, use the existing installer builds.

 ## Google Drive credentials

 - Copy `src-tauri/env.example` to `src-tauri/.env` and fill `GOOGLE_DRIVE_CLIENT_ID` and `GOOGLE_DRIVE_CLIENT_SECRET`.